greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 To prevent data from becoming out-of-sync across the segments in Greenplum Database, any function classified as `STABLE` or `VOLATILE` cannot be run at the segment level if it contains SQL or modifies the database in any way.
 For example, functions such as `random()` or `timeofday()` are not allowed to run on distributed data in Greenplum Database because they could potentially cause inconsistent data between the segment instances.

-To ensure data consistency, `VOLATILE` and `STABLE` functions can safely be used in statements that are evaluated on and run from the master.
-For example, the following statements are always run on the master \(statements without a `FROM` clause\):
+To ensure data consistency, `VOLATILE` and `STABLE` functions can safely be used in statements that are evaluated on and run from the coordinator.
+For example, the following statements are always run on the coordinator \(statements without a `FROM` clause\):

 ```
 SELECT setval('myseq', 201);